Waka waka (dance)

-In 2004, the Official Office of Cultures of La Paz chose it as emblematic of the La Paz del Gran Poder festival.
+In 2004, the Official Office of Cultures of La Paz chose the dance as emblematic of the La Paz del Gran Poder festival.

-In 2007, the dance of Waka Waka was declared, through resolution 1752 of the Departmental Council, as Cultural and Intangible Historical Heritage of the Department of La Paz, and Intangible Cultural Heritage of Bolivia in 2012.
+In 2007, the dance was declared, through resolution 1752 of the Departmental Council, as Cultural and Intangible Historical Heritage of the Department of La Paz, and Intangible Cultural Heritage of Bolivia in 2012.

 It is one of the traditional dances of the Oruro Carnival, declared by UNESCO as the Masterpiece of the Oral and Intangible Heritage of Humanity.